-Installing a fireplace is easier than you think when you own an electric model.
+Installation is easier than you think when you purchase an electric fireplace.
 The simple design makes it easy to have it up and running the same day you unbox it without hiring a professional.
 The fireplace is appealing because it doesn’t need any vents or chimneys to be installed to start operating.
-The lack of smoke it produces doesn’t require venting.
+Because it doesn’t produce any smoke or fumes, it doesn’t require venting.
 It also doesn’t need a gas line compared to a gas fireplace.

-If you select a freestanding fireplace with a plug-in design, it’s easy to connect the cord to an electrical outlet to ensure you can begin using it.
+If you select a freestanding fireplace design, it’s easy to plug the cord into an electrical outlet to ensure you can begin using it.
 You don’t need to hardwire anything or contact an electrician to set it up.

 Some people even choose to install an electric insert into an existing fireplace that they want to update and make more efficient.
 You no longer have to deal with the hassle of burning real wood and still enjoy the beautiful mantel and surround that came with your original fireplace.
 The insert can fit right into the firebox and plug into a nearby outlet.
 Some models can even be hardwired if you want a more permanent feature to use long-term.

-Many fireplaces are also easy enough to install with only a screwdriver to avoid purchasing additional tools.
+Many fireplaces are also easy enough to install with only a screwdriver to avoid having to purchase additional tools.
 The simple design makes it convenient and easy to put together, even for those who don’t consider themselves handy.

-There are many reasons you should consider owning a fireplace that uses electricity when you want something to heat your home and add a cozy ambiance to your living space.
+There are many reasons you should consider owning an electric fireplace when you want something to heat your home and add a cozy ambiance to your living space.
 This type of fireplace offers a high level of appeal because it’s available in various looks and decorative features.
-You can have more options with style you select to ensure it reflects your personal taste and complements the interior design in your home.
+You can have more options with the style you select to ensure it reflects your personal taste and complements the interior design in your home.

 Electric fireplaces are an ideal heat source for residents looking to reduce their carbon footprint.
 The product doesn’t release any emissions like a wood-burning fireplace, which can offer peace of mind when you want to enjoy having a fire without impacting the environment.
 It also uses less energy to operate compared to a gas fireplace to ensure you don’t waste any electricity while it’s in use.
-Additionally, trees don’t need to be chopped down to fuel the fires each year.
-You also don’t have to worry about using propane or natural gas compared to a gas fireplace.
+Additionally, trees don’t need to be chopped down to fuel your fires each year.
+You also don’t have to worry about using propane or natural gas.

-You also don’t have to spend time or energy cleaning out the in-between fireplace uses.
-Because an infrared heater is used, there are no ashes to sweep up when you need to maintain it.
-You also don’t have to schedule a chimney sweep each year, removing creosote that builds up over time.
+You also don’t have to spend time or energy cleaning out the fireplace between uses.
+Because an infrared electric fireplace insert is used, there are no ashes to sweep up when you need to maintain it.
+You also don’t have to schedule a chimney sweep each year, to remove creosote that builds up over time.
 Without any creosote present, you don’t have to risk a chimney fire compared to a wood fireplace.